baymlab/HMSphages/docs/bioinformatics/protocol01_introduction.md

 1. Go into the `Graphics` view.
 Zoom in, move around, hover over the boxes.
 What do you see?
     + What does the boxes represent?
     + What are the arrows in the box?
-    + Look for the **coat protein** and zoom until you can see the nucleotide sequence.
+    + Look for the **head protein** and zoom until you can see the nucleotide sequence.
 Can you find the `START` codon?
 1. Go back to the `GenBank` view.
 (Make sure `Whole sequence` is selected in the top right corner!)
 Scroll down until you find the `FEATURES` section.
-    + Can you find the sequence for the _coat protein_?
+    + Can you find the sequence for the _head protein_?
     + Can you find a protein that says _hypothetical protein_?
 What does this mean?